It is surprising how many flowers growing in our gardens or on our balcony are actually edible; but how many do you actually eat?

 Edible flowers are a delicacy either on their own or cooked with other ingredients.
 They bring texture, colour and flavour to dishes as well as being used for decorations on appetisers, starters, cakes and many other dishes.

 Jekka's book 'Good Enough to Eat' was published back in 1997 before micro herbs and edible flowers were as common place as they are today, but is sadly now out of print.
 Even so, there is still some uncertainty concerning which flowers are edible, which ones to use and where.
-This blog will acquaint you with some edible flowers but if you would like to know more, we run a Master Class on Edible Flowers that will introduce you to some more unusual flowers and how to to use them.
+This blog will acquaint you with some edible flowers but if you would like to know more, we run Master Classes that will introduce you to some more unusual flowers and how to to use them.

 For example, did you know the flower of Lemon Verbena (Aloysia citrodora), smells as strong as the leaf and can add a punch of lemon to a dish?
 Try adding it to the top of a Lemon Tart.
 How about adding Primrose (Primula vulgaris) flowers to a salad whose flavour is like the scent, warm and sweet.

 It is always better to grow your own Edible Flowers as the majority are best served fresh and used almost immediately.
 Our Edible Flowers Seed Collection contains some of our favourites but below we list out a few more:

 - Borage (Borago officinalis) flowers are delicate and blue with a sweet cucumber taste (as are the leaves).
 We particularly like the prostrate borage (Borago pygmaea) flowers as they hold their shape.
 Borage is synonymous with Pimms No. 1 but they also combine well with cream cheese, tomatoes and fruit, looking good in both salads and fools.